jacekwasowski/exifs-2-json/README.md

 #  Exifs to JSON

 1. Get Exif data from your files from some directory (and all subdirectories)
 2. Clear Exif data if needed (e.g. remove Buffers.
-Add your filters if needed)
+Add your filters if needed.)
 3. Normalize geo data: latitude and longitude
 4. Save as JSON file
-5. Use this file as you want
+5. Use this data as you want

 ## Usage